onemorebsmith/kaspa-stratum-bridge/README.md

 ## Build from source (native executable)

-Install go 1.18 using whatever package manager is approprate for your system.
+Install go 1.18 or later using whatever package manager is approprate for your system, or from https://go.dev/doc/install.

 run `cd cmd/kaspabridge;go build .`